PrestaShop/docs/src/content/1.7/development/coding-standards/_index.md

 * Use the Unix LF (linefeed) line ending.
 * End with a single blank line.

+### Code documentation

+Make sure that **classes**, **attributes** and **methods** are properly documented using doc blocks, regardless of visibility.
+As a rule of thumb, consider that a developer should be able to understand a component and use it without even having to read the source code – signatures and doc blocks should suffice for most cases.

+Pay particular attention to the following:

+- **Describe the class's purpose.** If you have a hard time describing what the class is meant for, it may be a sign that it has too many responsibilites and needs to be decomposed.
+- **Describe intent, not implementation.** Explain what the method/class is for, not how it performs it—unless that information is important for the developer using it.
+- **Document attributes, parameters and return values both in type and semantics.** A variable named `$content` might be obviously a string, but we need more context to understand what its purpose is.
+- **It is preferable to waste time describing the obvious than to leave the ambiguous open to interpretation.** This prevents more bugs than you can imagine.

 ## PHP code conventions

 PHP files MUST follow the [PSR-2 standard](https://www.php-fig.org/psr/psr-2/) alongside [Symfony standards](https://symfony.com/doc/3.4/contributing/code/standards.html#structure).